Sphaeropteris lepifera: Conservation

 The rarity of Sphaeropteris lepifera within its natural range is believed to be contributed to by moisture levels.
-It is believed that this fern species prefers South facing slopes, which facilitate more sunlight for mature trees and provides shade for the fiddleheads.
+This fern species prefers South facing slopes, which facilitate more sunlight for mature trees and provide shade for the fiddleheads.
 The species has motile sperm that require water to reach the female reproductive apparatus.
-Moreover, in Taiwan and the peripheral island of Lanyu, major die backs of tree ferns were reported in the mid 2000’s, believed to be caused by a new species of ascomycete fungus.
+Moreover, in Taiwan and the peripheral Lanyu Township, major die backs of tree ferns were reported in the mid 2000’s, believed to be caused by a new species of ascomycete fungus.

 Uses

 Sphaeropteris lepifera is valued in China medicinally.
-In the Philippines, tree ferns are boiled, with the liquid of boiling young fronds believed to help mothers reduce duration of labor and improve postpartum recovery.
+In the Philippines, tree ferns are boiled, with the mixture containing boiling young fronds believed to help mothers reduce duration of labor and improve postpartum recovery.